-This chapter will outline a basic road map about how to create custom Excel reports as the data mining reports can be used to create custom reports and charts in Excel.
+This chapter outlines a basic road map about how to create custom Excel reports as the data mining reports can be used to create custom reports and charts in Excel.

 Throughout the chapter, we will take the per creative per day report as an example.

-It is important to take this chapter in its entirety as the various exercises follow each other.
+It is essential to take this chapter in its entirety as the various exercises follow each other.

 Create a basic report spreadsheet